dCache/dcache/docs/TheBook/src/main/markdown/config-qos-engine.md

 so `chimera.db.host` should be set explicitly if it is not running on the same host as the database.

+> NOTE:  As of dCache 9.2, the singleton configuration has been removed.
+Each of the
+> separate services can be run together in one domain or in separate domains, but it is
+> no longer possible to run the entire QoS component suite as a single service.

 ### Memory requirements

 While it is possible to run QoS in the same domain as other services,